 #4: Discover your academic path.

 Your educational journey is important, and it’s no small feat to choose your academic program, set your schedule, and make a multi-year plan for academic success.
-Whether you’ve declared your major or you’re entering CSU as an Undeclared-Exploring student, you’ll get to meet with your advisor at orientation to set your academic game plan and discuss options.
+Whether you’ve declared your major or you’re entering CSU as an Exploratory Studies student, you’ll get to meet with your advisor at orientation to set your academic game plan and discuss options.
 They’ll help you set goals, navigate requirements, and refer you to all the other resources available to help you be a successful student.
 You can also check out our programs yourself, take a quiz to help you narrow your major interests down, or browse the catalog to see the types of courses required for each program.

 So, go forth and tackle the summer before college like a pro!
 Once fall semester rolls around, you’ll be set.
 See you soon, Rams!